ibm-build-lab/terraform-ibm-cloud-pak/modules/Db2/README.md

-# Terraform DB2 Module toinstall and configure DB2 on Openshift
+# Terraform DB2 Module to install and configure DB2 on Openshift

 This Terraform Module installs **DB2** on an Openshift (ROKS) cluster on IBM Cloud.